 Grants for wildlife rehabilitators and shelters

-Licenced wildlife shelters and foster carers who are receiving animals as a result of current bushfires are eligible to apply for a Victorian Government grant of up to $1000.
+Licenced wildlife shelters and foster carers who are receiving animals as a result of recent bushfires are eligible to apply for a Victorian Government grant of up to $1000.

 DELWP has developed a fact sheet to assist members of the community to understand the risks associated with providing supplementary feed for wildlife, so they can make an informed decision about providing supplementary food in bushfire-affected areas.
 Prior to providing food for wildlife in bushfire-affected areas, it is important that you consider the risks outlined in the fact sheet and if you do choose to provide food for wildlife, take all necessary steps to minimise those risks.

 Keeping and trading wildlife

 Apply for private and commercial wildlife licences, import and export permits and learn about licence requirements.